floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 Tensorboard is always run inside Workspaces.
 Open the Tensorboard link in the bottom navbar next to the System Metrics to view Tensorboard from your running Workspace.

+!!! important ""
+    Notice that the the `log_dir` parameter is set to the current working directory.
+    Be sure to send all data meant for Tensorboard to any directory under `/floyd/home` path.

 ## Offline Training

 Until now, we saw how to use Tensorboard directly on Floydhub _while_ your job is actively running.